 All students keeping motor vehicles on campus are required to secure and display a Lincoln College parking permit.
 Parking on the Lincoln College campus is a privilege and alternate lots may be assigned.
-The sticker should be placed in the lower right hand corner of the car's rear window.
-There is no charge for a parking permit; however, a parking permit request form must be completed and submitted to the Student Affairs Office.
+The sticker should be placed in the lower right hand corner of the car's front window.
+There is no charge for a parking permit; however, a parking permit request form must be completed and submitted via QR Code located in the Student Affairs Office or the Campus Safety Office.
 Parking is permitted in designated lots only.
 Lincoln College is not responsible for items stolen from student vehicles and recommends locking doors when leaving cars unattended.